stuartellis/stuartellis-site-hugo/content/articles/restic-backups.md

 +++

 The [restic](https://restic.net/) utility provides a convenient and well-designed command-line tool for backing up files and directories.

 <!--more-->

 # Overview

-For efficiency and de-deplication, restic creates and manages snapshots, which are stored in a set of data files, known as a repository.
+For efficiency and de-deplication, restic creates and manages snapshots.
+These are stored in a set of data files, known as a repository.
 The repository can be in a directory on the same computer as the source files, or on remote storage, such as AWS S3.
 The files in a restic repository are automatically encrypted with a passphrase.
-Once the repository has been initialised and a backup has been made, you can view and restore files with the command-line utility.
+Once the repository has been initialised and a backup has been made, you can view and restore files with the restic command-line utility.

 To use restic you need these things: